West's rebel worries leave Syria strategy struggling

 “This is not a situation where the U.S. can do much to shape what happens,” says Mona Yacoubian, a former State Department official and now fellow and Syria expert at the Stimson Centre.
 “There has always been a lot of caution within the Obama Administration on Syria and if anything things are getting more complicated.”

-Working with Libya’s initially notoriously disorganized rebels, officials complained, was hard enough; but the opposition to Syrian President Bashar al Assad seems even more diffuse.
+Working with Libya’s initially notoriously disorganised rebels, officials complained, was hard enough; but the opposition to Syrian President Bashar al Assad seems even more diffuse.

 That makes policy-making much more complicated and supplying weapons, or even choosing who to talk to, more of a gamble.